-This means that it has entered power saver mode when the battery is still charged sufficiently.
-It could also enter power saver mode at startup, something we talked about earlier.
+This means it entered power saver mode when the battery was still sufficiently charged.
+It could also enter power saver mode at startup, which we talked about earlier.

-In either of these cases, it points to a potential issue you’ll need to address.
+Either of these cases points to a potential issue you’ll need to address.
 Some of the most common ones are those we went over above.

 It is a good idea to go through those and reach out for help if none of them seem to work.
-Some solutions, such as replacing the motherboard, could be delicate and labor-intensive, so it is best to start with the simpler solutions first.
+Some solutions, like replacing the motherboard, could be delicate and labor-intensive, so it is best to start with simpler solutions first.

-Secondly, your computer could just be set to enter power saver mode far too early.
-You can check the settings on your computer’s battery app to see if the power saver threshold is set at a bad level.
-Most laptops are set to enter power saver mode only when the battery reaches 20 percent and is not charging.
+Second, your computer could be set to enter power saver mode far too early.
+You can check your computer’s battery app settings to see if the power saver threshold is set at a bad level.
+Most laptops are set to enter power saver mode only when the battery reaches twenty percent and is not charging.
 Check to make sure yours is not set too high.

 Yes, power saver mode is mostly good for a laptop.
-It’s a feature, not a bug, and it is designed to conserve energy in situations where you just can’t shut down the machine and need it to keep working.
+It’s a feature, not a bug, and designed to conserve energy when you don’t have a window to shut down the machine and need it to keep working.

-Depending on the applications you are running, you may not even notice much of a loss in performance or functionality.
-The system is designed to limit background processes you probably aren’t working with first.
+Depending on your running applications, you may not notice much of a loss in performance or functionality.
+The system is designed to limit background processes you probably aren’t working with anyway.

-Power saver mode might be an issue if your computer fails to boot, but even here, it is pointing to a potential issue rather than being a problem itself.
-You can think of power saver mode as a guard against worse problems or loss of important data.
+Power saver mode might be an issue if your computer fails to boot, but even this points to a potential issue rather than a problem itself.
+You can think of power saver mode as a guard against worse problems or the loss of important data.

-Even though power saver mode is beneficial to you, there could be times where you want to turn it off or stop your computer from entering it.
-The steps you can follow to do this should be mostly similar between different versions of operating systems.
+Even though power saver mode has benefits, there could be times when you want to turn it off or stop your computer from entering it.
+The steps below that you can follow to do this should be mostly similar between different versions of operating systems.

-1. You can go to the ‘Start’ menu on Windows and search for ‘power settings’.
+1. Windows – go to the ‘Start’ menu and search for ‘power settings.’
 This will bring up the appropriate menu that you can click on.
-It will be called ‘power and sleep settings’ or something quite similar.
+It will be called ‘power and sleep settings’ or similar.

-2. You can monitor or change when the computer goes to sleep or shuts off here.
+2. Here, you can monitor or change when the computer goes to sleep or shuts off.
 This isn’t quite power saver territory yet, but you can change how long it takes for the monitor to shut off because of inactivity.
 You can also change how long the computer is supposed to wait before it goes to sleep due to the same.

-3. From the menu on the left, you can click on the ‘Battery’ category.
-Here is where you can alter power saver settings.
+3. From the menu on the left, you can click on the ‘Battery’ category and alter the power saver settings.

-5. If you need to disable power saver mode, we once again recommend getting used to saving your data manually at regular points.
-Power saver mode is often an indication of your computer needing to charge.
+5. If you need to disable power saver mode, we once again recommend getting used to saving your data manually and regularly.
+Power saver mode is often an indication that your computer needs to charge.
 Without this warning, you may lose too much power to keep the device on before you know it.

-Power saver mode is a great feature that can keep your laptop running just a little longer when you’re on important business but away from any dedicated power sources.
-Sometimes, it is also a state your laptop could enter when it needs to tell you there is a problem.
+Power saver mode is a great feature that keeps your laptop running just a little longer when you’re on important business but away from dedicated power sources.
+Your laptop could also enter this state when it needs to tell you there is a problem.
 Either way, it is a helpful tool for conserving battery life or figuring out what is wrong.